xdityagr/ConfigX/README.md

 confx.resolve('appSettings.uisettings.userId="rohan"')
 ```

 Here’s an update to `userId` again.
-Maybe it's time for a change—flexibility is key.
+Maybe it's time for a change; flexibility is key.

 #### (iii) **Handle Dynamic Values:**